Skip to content

 Ranko mines real questions, not made up ones

-Ranko pulls the actual searches people type into Google and the actual questions they ask ChatGPT, Claude, Perplexity and Gemini around your topic.
-Not the synthetic keyword lists every legacy tool surfaces, not the volume estimates that have not been right since the last algorithm update, not the same recycled long tail every competitor is already chasing.
-Real questions, asked by real people, sourced from where they actually search today both halves of the modern search world covered in one pass.
+Ranko pulls the searches people type into Google and the questions they ask ChatGPT, Claude, Perplexity and Gemini.
+Not synthetic lists, not stale estimates.
+Real questions, both halves of search in one pass.

 Intent Clusters